Twaddler01/rpg_similitude/README.md

 # Updates

 10-14-2024
 - Minor changes made.
 Re-uploaded media items.
-There is a known server issue on the Chome browser (Mobile on Android) with CSS handling but Firefox Mobile (Android) still seems to work fine.
+There is a known server issue on Google Chrome browser (Mobile on Android) with CSS handling but Firefox Mobile (Android) still seems to work fine.

 10-12-2024
 - Updated sections with option to hide or show each on toggle.